toniahurst/FinTech_Project_1/README.md

 This program uses Python 3.7.10, Pandas, Anaconda version 4.10.3, JupyterLab 3.0.14, SQLite, and Voila.
 It also uses libraries from pandas, JSON, Dotenv, OS, Plotly Express, and Pathlib.
 It was written on macOS Catalina 10.15.7.

-The base code for the interactive pop ups in the interest claculator came from https://djangocentral.com/creating-user-input-dialog/
+The base code for the interactive for the real_cost_calculator strated as base code from https://djangocentral.com/creating-user-input-dialog/

 ## Usage

-Open the Jupyter Lab notebook at https://github.com/toniahurst/FinTech_Project_1/blob/main/project_one.ipynb or download the notebook and run from the CLI.
+Open the Jupyter Lab notebook at https://github.com/toniahurst/FinTech_Project_1 or download the notebook and run from the CLI.

 ## Contributors